SModelS/smodels/docs/manual/source/Installation.rst

  * `Pythia 8.3 <https://arxiv.org/abs/1410.3012>`_ (requires a C++ compiler) or `Pythia 6.4.27 <http://arxiv.org/abs/hep-ph/0603175>`_ (requires gfortran)
  * `NLL-fast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_ 1.2 (7 TeV), 2.1 (8 TeV), and 3.1 (13 TeV) (requires a fortran compiler)

-The resummino-based cross section computer naturally depends on:
+The resummino-based cross section computer depends on:

  * `Resummino <https://resummino.hepforge.org>`_ (requires a C++ compiler and gfortran).
 In rpm-based linux distributions this tool needs boost, boost-devel, gsl and gsl-devel.
-In deb, libboost-dev and libgsl-dev are required.
+For deb-based distros, libboost-dev and libgsl-dev are required.

 These tools need not be installed separately, as the SModelS build system takes care of that.
-The current default is that both Pythia6 and Pythia8 are installed together with NLLfast.
+Currently, none of these tools are installed by default.
 Finally, the :ref:`database browser <databaseBrowser>` provided by :ref:`smodelsTools.py <smodelsTools>` requires `IPython <https://ipython.org/>`_, while the :ref:`interactive plotter <interactivePlots>` requires `plotly <https://plot.ly/python/>`_ and `pandas <https://pandas.pydata.org/>`_.